Velocidex/velociraptor-docs/content/docs/clients/metadata/_index.md

 smallish so we recommended that you only index fields that are really useful and then also consider limiting it's use to fields containing short strings.

-Fields dsignated as indexed can be searched in the GUI search bar using the field name as a search operator.
+Fields designated as indexed can be searched in the GUI search bar using the field name as a search operator.
 Search expressions for indexed metadata fields thus have the form: `<field_name>:<string_to_match>`.